Australian rules football in Tasmania: First football clubs and introduction of the Victorian rules: 1864–1878

-Intercolonial football and adoption of the Victorian Rules: 1879
+Intercolonial football and adoption of the Victorian rules: 1879

-On 1 May 1879 members of the Tasmanian Cricket Association met and decided to form a club for their members, to be called Cricketers.
+On 1 May 1879, members of the Tasmanian Cricket Association met and decided to form a club for their members, to be called Cricketers.
 They initially adopted English Association Rules (soccer) before succumbing to the pressure to play Victorian Rules.

 In 1879 the Hotham Football Club (now North Melbourne) wrote to Tasmanian clubs for an intercolonial challenge.
 The Tasmanians initially deferred the challenge due to no uniform rules among its clubs.
-On July 5, 1881 it played a combined Hobart team defeated them 3 goals 2 in front of 1500 spectators.
+On July 5, 1881, it played a combined Hobart team defeated them 3 goals 2 in front of 1500 spectators.
 Following the intercolonial, Tasmanian clubs adopted a slightly modified version of the Victorian game.

 More intercolonials against Victorian clubs followed shortly after the official adoption of the code.
 The Essendon Football Club visited in 1882 playing against a combined Tasmanian side in front of more than 3,000 spectators.

-An Intra-state rivalry develops: 1900-
+Development of an intrastate rivalry: 1900–

 The history of local Tasmanian football differs considerably from any of the mainland states.
 Whereas mainland states had a major population centre around which a single dominant league was based, Tasmania's population was more evenly distributed.
 The consequences of this on Tasmanian football history are three-fold: firstly, a strong intrastate rivalry not noted in any mainland state; secondly, three different top-level football leagues in different regions of the state; and thirdly, the ability for teams representing very small towns to be competitive in the top leagues.

 The Tasmanian Football League, based around Hobart, began in 1879.
 The Northern Tasmanian Football Association, based around Launceston, began in 1886.

 Victorian clubs Fitzroy Football Club and Collingwood Football Club visited in 1901 and 1902 respectively winning convincingly against the NTFA.

 A third top-level league, although not recognised as such until later, was the North West Football Union, contested by teams on the north-western coast of the state west of Latrobe, which began in 1910.

 Victorian club Collingwood FC again visited Launceston in 1923 and played against the NTFA.

 The leagues were small in the pre-WWI era, with only three clubs competing in the TFL and NTFA, and four in the NWFU.
 Intrastate games between representative teams in the leagues were a regular fixture during these years.
 In the 1920s, the TANFL (as the TFL was now known) and NFTA expanded to four teams apiece, and the NWFU to six.

 In 1929, Victorian club Collingwood FC again visited both Launceston and Hobart, playing against the NTFA and SFA respectively.